mpallewa/PI_UPS/README.md

 util/ups.py 	                      - UPS monitoring python code to run on the PI (will run as a daemon)

-util/rv_ar1v0-cal.py                - Python utility to fetch battery voltage and status.
+util/rv_ar1v0-cal.py                - Python utility to fetch the battery voltage and the status.

 doc/VBAT_VEN.png                    - Battery voltage and the voltage of the enable pin